 When Root Canal Therapy Is Needed

-There are many possible causes of damaged tooth pulp, including: an untreated crack or chip in the tooth, deep decay, repeated dental procedures, large fillings, or trauma to the mouth or face.
+There are many possible causes of the damaged tooth pulp, including an untreated crack or chip in the tooth, deep decay, repeated dental procedures, large fillings, or trauma to the mouth or face.

 Signs and Symptoms

 Although your dentist will determine whether or not RCT is necessary to save your tooth with an examination and x-rays, there are some common signs and symptoms to indicate when root canal therapy could be needed.
 They are:

 - Persistent or recurring pimples on the gums